dojoengine/book/src/cairo/hello-dojo.md

 ...rest of code
 ```

 Notice the `#[derive(Component, Copy, Drop, Serde, SerdeLen)]` attributes.
-For a component to be recognized, we _must_ include `Component`.
+For a component to be recognized, it _must_ include `Component`.
 This signals to the Dojo compiler that this struct should be treated as a component.

 Our `Moves` component houses a `remaining` value in its state.
 The `#[key]` attribute informs Dojo that this component is indexed by the `player` field.
 If this is unfamiliar to you, we'll clarify its importance later in the chapter.
 Essentially, it implies that you can query this component using the `player` field.

-In a similar vein, we possess a `Position` component that holds `x` and `y` values.
+In a similar vein, we have a `Position` component that holds `x` and `y` values.
 Once again, this component is indexed by the `player` field.

 Now, let's examine the `src/systems.cairo` file: